kesward/FOCuS/README.md

-# FOCuS
-Functional Online Cumulative Sum
+# Poisson-FOCuS: An efficient online method for detecting count bursts with application to gamma ray burst detection

-The FOCuS algorithms in this repository is suitable for the Gaussian or Poisson cases.
-An additional 'faster' algorithm working primarily with curve differences is also under investigation/construction.
-The sourcing of plots for the FOCuS paper can be replicated via the notebooks in the main folder (with exception of the simulated lightcurves as that requires too much hosting of data on the repository).
+The FOCuS algorithms in this code repository are suitable for the Gaussian or Poisson cases.
+The sourcing of plots for the Poisson-FOCuS paper can be replicated via the notebooks in the main folder and the publically available HEASARC archive data repository.

-This repository has been anonymised to comply with journal submission requirements.
+This code repository has been anonymised to comply with journal submission requirements.